lupasearch/lupasearch-client/docs/components/search-results.md

   - `customUrl` - Provide a function that returns image url from document.
 Overrides all other image options;

   - `alt` - Provide a function that returns an alt image text for a given document.

+  - `hoverImages` - additional images that are shown on hover.

+  - `hoverImages.key` - a key of field in a document to look for additional images.
+Field should be a list of absolute or relative image urls;

+  - `hoverImages.cycleInterval` - time in ms to cycle through images.
+Defaults to `2000`;

+  - `hoverImages.maxImages` - max number of images to display on hover.
+Defaults to `5`;

+  - `hoverImages.display` - a function that receives a document object and should return a list of image urls to display on hover.
+Will take precedence over `key` option.

 - `title` - title of the product.